aims-umich/microdrum-marl/README.md

 # Control of the Holos-Quad Nuclear Microreactor Through Reinforcement Learning

-This repo is intended to document and reproduce the methods and results of its corresponding paper.
+This repo is intended to document and reproduce the methods and results of its corresponding paper ([found here](https://arxiv.org/pdf/2504.00156)).
 It is also intended to be an easy starting point and example to build from for others to perform their own reinforcement learning research with this microreactor model.

 ## Package setup
 This uses python 3.11.
 Necessary packages may be found in pyproject.toml.
 The easiest way to get things running is to install the [uv](https://astral.sh/uv/) package manager with: